TL;DR

 Google Analytics is a useful tool for understanding website traffic and user behavior.
-However, Google Analytics’ pricing model might present some challenges or limitations, especially for smaller organizations.
+However, Google Analytics’ pricing model present some challenges and limitations, especially for smaller organizations.

 Here is all you need to know about Google Analytics’ pricing model and how it suits different types of customers.